Breaking-C0de/documentation/docs/Contracts/SharedData.md

     @param policyType This is the policy type
     @param policyManagerAddress This is the policy manager contract address
-    @param admins This is the list of admins for the policy who are able to call certain functions */
+    @param admins This is the list of admins for the policy who are able to call certain functions
+    @param collaborators These are the list of collaborators who are also managers of the policy */
     struct Policy {
         HumanDetails policyHolder;
         uint128 policyTenure;
         uint128 gracePeriod;
-        uint128 timeBeforeCommencement;
-        uint256 timeInterval; // 2630000 (in months) in seconds
+        uint128 timeBeforeCommencement; // in refer below TODO uint256 timeInterval; // 2630000 (in months) in seconds TODO: make input in days and convert to seconds in contract by sudip given by debajyoti uint256 premiumToBePaid;
-        uint256 premiumToBePaid;
         uint256 totalCoverageByPolicy;
         bool hasClaimed;